MattCzyr/EvacSim/README.md

 # EvacSim

-EvacSim is a deterministic simulation that uses graph theory and linear programming to model the effects of hurricanes on communities in order to predict optimal evacuation routes.
+EvacSim is a deterministic simulation that uses graph theory and linear programming to model the effects of natural disasters on communities in order to find optimal evacuation routes.
 This project was originally developed for HackRPI 2019, a 24-hour hackathon in which it won 2nd place.

 ## Background

 This project was originally developed for HackRPI 2019, a 24-hour hackathon in which it won 2nd place.
+It used Java for model translation and representation, AMPL to run the flow algorithm, and Node to hold the whole thing together.
+This has since been replaced entirely by Python.

-The idea was born after witnessing the devastating effects of Hurricane Dorian as well as hearing from friends and family in tropical regions who were forced to evacuate their homes due to storms numerous times over the years.
+The idea for the project was born after witnessing the devastating effects of Hurricane Dorian as well as hearing from friends and family in tropical regions who were forced to evacuate their homes due to storms numerous times over the years.
+As such, the application was initially only able to simulate hurricanes.
+This has since been replaced by a generic natural disaster representation, modeled by polygons corresponding to the disaster's area of effect at different times.

 ## How it works